ryansmcgee/seirsplus/examples/contactTracing/README.md

 <img src="infected_pop_fraction_2.png" width = "750">

 Of course, these simulations are rather <I>qualitative</I> in nature, and while they are good at identifying expected trends from an intervention, they might not be good at quantifying the exact level of these effects.
+For example, the disease parameters are also important.
+For instance, a highly transmitable disease most probably requires much higher user adoption to be effective.
 Some additional things to examine here can be:

 - [X] Run its scenario several times to obtain information about the corresponding uncertainty of the results/trends.
 - [ ] For the interventions (social distancing and lagged contact tracing), instead of starting them at a fixed time - 20 days after the start of the epidemic - we can envision a policy where the intervention starts after x% of the population has been infected.